sac3g15/CoastSat_noc/README.md

 **If you like the repo put a star on it!**

 ## 1. Installation
-To run the examples you will need to install the coastsat environment and activate Google Earth Engine API (instructions in the main [CoastSat toolbox] (https://github.com/kvos/CoastSat)).
+To run the examples you will need to install the coastsat environment and activate Google Earth Engine API (instructions in section 1 from the [`CoastSat toolbox`] (https://github.com/kvos/CoastSat)).

 ## 2. Usage